Toward 6G Sidelink Reliability: MAC PRR Modeling for NR Mode 2 SPS and ns-3 Validation: Conclusion

 \section{Conclusion}

-In this work, we developed novel MAC collision models to thoroughly investigate the performance of the Semi-Persistent Scheduling (SPS) protocol for 5G NR SL.
-Particularly, we defined the MAC collision events that accurately characterized the essence of MAC-based SPS and showed how the key SPS features relate to and further determine the MAC collision performance.
-The computed results were well validated via simulations using the 5G-LENA module in ns-3.
-Through the extended analytical models, we illustrated that the MAC PRR benefits from the new feature - Multiple Layer-2 packet transmission ($N_{Se}$) only in the under-saturated channel condition.
-Meanwhile, the MAC PRR never benefits from another new feature - the minimum proportion of available PRBs for reselection ($X$) in any channel condition.
+In this work, we developed novel MAC collision models to thoroughly investigate the performance of the SPS protocol for 5G NR SL.
+Particularly, we defined the MAC collision events that accurately characterized the essence of MAC-based SPS.
+We also showed how the key SPS features relate to and further determine the MAC collision performance.
+The computed results were validated via simulations using the 5G-LENA module in ns-3.
+Through the extended analytical models, we illustrated that the MAC PRR benefits from the new feature - multiple Layer-2 packet transmission ($N_{Se}$) only in the under-saturated channel condition.
+Meanwhile, setting another feature - the minimum proportion of available PRBs for reselection ($X$) greater than 0.2 for the safety-related messages provides no benefit in any channel condition.
 Hence, we recommend that network engineers always set $X$ to the minimum allowable value and 3GPP consider lowering the current lower limit of $X = 0.2$ for SL reliability enhancement.

+As the proposed pure MAC-based model does not work well in the saturated channel condition due to PHY issues, future work will adapt the current model by incorporating relevant PHY parameters to address the above problem.
+In addition, it would be interesting to validate if the proposed NR mode 2 MAC PRR model is also compatible with the LTE mode 4 under the same SPS configurations.